25prabhu10/notes/docs/Languages/CSS/CSS.md

    }
    ```

-3. Class Selector: Selecting an element using its class names assigned to its class attribute.
+3. **Class Selector**: Selecting an element using its class names assigned to its class attribute.
 Class names have to be prefixed with a dot `.` and as HTML element can have multiple classes, multiple class selectors may be combined.

    ```css
    .invisible {